Hyper-doped silicon nanoantennas and metasurfaces for tunable infrared plasmonics

-A promising alternative to enable tunable plasmonics in the MIR are therefore heavily doped materials.\cite{li_all-semiconductor_2011, baldassarre_midinfrared_2015, taliercio_semiconductor_2019}.
-Potential candidates include impurity-doped metal oxides or vacancy-doped copper chalcogenides \cite{kriegel_plasmonic_2017}, III-V compounds \cite{law_all-semiconductor_2014}, or germanium. \cite{pellegrini_benchmarking_2018, baldassarre_midinfrared_2015, fischer_optical_2016} Their localized surface plasmon resonance (LSPR) is tunable through the dopant concentration \cite{luther_localized_2011}, and several materials supply full compatibility with microelectronics fabrication processes.
-Massively doped silicon (Si) nanostructure arrays for MIR plasmonics are among the best candidates for mass-production of highly integrated low-cost devices.\cite{naik_alternative_2013}
+A promising alternative to enable plasmonics covering a large infrared spectrum are therefore doped semiconductors \cite{li_all-semiconductor_2011, baldassarre_midinfrared_2015, taliercio_semiconductor_2019}, as their LSPR is tunable through the dopant concentration in addition to other parameters such as shape and size \cite{luther_localized_2011}.
+Potential candidates include impurity-doped metal oxides or vacancy-doped copper chalcogenides \cite{kriegel_plasmonic_2017}, III-V compounds \cite{law_all-semiconductor_2014}, or germanium. \cite{pellegrini_benchmarking_2018, baldassarre_midinfrared_2015, fischer_optical_2016} Though most of these materials supply full compatibility with microelectronics fabrication processes, massively doped silicon (Si) nanostructure arrays are obviously excellent candidates for mass-production of highly integrated low-cost MIR plasmonic devices\cite{naik_alternative_2013}.

-Carrier concentrations up to a few 10$^{19}$ cm$^{-3}$ are common in doped bulk Si.
+Carrier concentrations up to a few 10$^{19}$~cm$^{-3}$ are common in doped bulk Si.
 Surface Plasmon Polaritons (SPP) have been demonstrated on $p$ and $n$-doped Si layers \cite{ginn_infrared_2011, shahzad_infrared_2011}, showing improved SPP confinement with respect to metal-dielectric interfaces.
 However, doping Si nanostructures remains a challenge and is actually far from being mastered.
 Only few papers report on tunable LSPR in the IR range from doped Si nanostructures.
 These works involve non-thermal plasma methods and concern free-standing size-distributed nanocrystals, randomly doped at the nanocrystal level.\cite{rowe_phosphorus-doped_2013, zhou_comparative_2015, kramer_plasmonic_2015}